Talk to an Expert

 Why Willingness-to-Pay Surveys Fail B2B Software Companies

-TL;DR WTP surveys overestimate by up to 2x, can’t capture value buyers haven’t experienced, and produce static snapshots that are stale within a quarter.
+TL;DR WTP surveys overstate what buyers will pay, the more so for complex products, can’t capture value buyers haven’t experienced, and produce static snapshots that are stale within a quarter.
 AI pricing compounds every one of these problems.
-The alternative — continuous monetization — measures real demand through transaction data, not hypothetical responses.
+The alternative (continuous monetization) measures real demand through transaction data, not hypothetical responses.

-Most pricing consultancies start a software pricing engagement the same way: survey your customers, run a Van Westendorp or conjoint analysis, and use the results to set your price.
+Most pricing consultancies start a software pricing engagement the same way: survey your customers, run a survey-based price sensitivity methods or conjoint analysis, and use the results to set your price.
 It’s clean, it’s quantitative, and it’s been the default playbook for decades.

 There’s one problem.
 The research shows it doesn’t work the way people think it does.

-Not because the methods are poorly designed — Van Westendorp and conjoint are both well-established tools with legitimate academic foundations.
-The problem is more fundamental: software is not a physical good, B2B buyers are not rational price evaluators, and the number a WTP survey produces is shaped by biases that the survey itself cannot detect.
+Not because the methods are obscure, survey-based price sensitivity methods and conjoint are the standard tools in pricing research and have been for decades.
+The problem is more fundamental: they were designed for a world of physical goods and rational price evaluators, and B2B software is neither.
+The number a WTP survey produces is shaped by biases that the survey itself cannot detect.

 What “willingness to pay” actually measures